-- Place on a greased cookie sheet.
+- Place 6 rolls each on two generously buttered 9×13-inch cake pans.
 Cover with a dish towel and set in a warm area.
 Let rise for another hour.

 - Remove the cinnamon rolls from the oven.
-While they are still warm, frost with the cream cheese frosting.
-As an option, make a little well in the top of the cinnamon rolls and add your favorite pie filling.
+Let sit for 10 minutes.
+While they are still warm, ice with the cream cheese icing.
+Make a little well in the top of the icing and add your favorite pie filling.

 Cream Cheese Frosting